 Kittens

 The raw diet premix TCPremix is intended for all life stages.
 The raw meat diet made with our premix reflects your cat’s natural dietary habits, and as such is suitable for all ages including kittenhood – helping your new baby off to the right start.
+Kittens will easily make the transition to the raw meat diet.
+In fact, they often show a true craving for it and act euphoric when presented with it.

 In addition to their mothers’ milk, all baby mammals in nature receive the very SAME food as adult animals.
 As there are no mice specifically formulated by nature to feed only kittens, we makes only one premix to meet the nutritional needs of cats of all ages.
 It is not that kittens require more nutrients, but that commercial pet food companies decided that your adult cat can do just fine with less.